 Contact our advisors to learn more about how much compensation for being knocked off your bicycle you could receive.

-If you have been knocked off a bike and are eligible to make a personal injury claim, one of the solicitors on our panel may be able to assist you.
-They may also offer to represent you in your claim on a No Win No Fee basis with a Conditional Fee Agreement.
-With this arrangement in place, you won’t have to pay antsy service fees upfront or during the claims process.
-Furthermore, if your claim fails, you won’t need to pay your solicitor for their work.
+If you have been knocked off a bike and are eligible to make a personal injury claim, one of the solicitors on our panel may be able to assist you on with a Conditional Fee Agreement, which is a No Win No Fee contract.
+With this arrangement in place, you won’t have to pay any service fees at the start of your claim or if your claim doesn’t succeed.

 If your claim succeeds and you are awarded compensation, your solicitor will deduct a legally capped success fee from this.

-If you have any questions about making a personal injury claim after being knocked off a bicycle or the compensation that could be awarded, you can contact our advisors.
-They can also offer you free advice for your potential claim, and if it seems like a strong case, they may connect you with a solicitor from our panel.
+If you have any questions about making a personal injury claim or the compensation that could be awarded, you can contact our advisors.
+They can also offer you free advice for your potential claim, and they may connect you with a solicitor from our panel.

 Contact an advisor today by: